kora-labs/chromax/docs/tutorials/data_format.rst

 Data format
 =================

-We explain here how we represent genomes in silico and how the genetic linkage map spreadsheet should be formatted.
+We explain here how we represent genomes in silico and how to format the genetic linkage map spreadsheet.

 Genome data